AstrobioMike/AstrobioMike.github.io/bash/basics.md

 What we did in the example just above is known as a **relative path** because it takes off from where we entered the command.
 If we were in a location that didn't have the subdirectory "another_directory" in it, then we would have also gotten an error message because the computer again wouldn't be able to find the file we were pointing to.

 We also could provide the **absolute path** however, which isn't relative to our current location because it takes off from a specific location in the computer, rather than taking off from where we call the command.
-We actually saw our absolute path earlier when we called the `pwd` command:
+We actually saw our absolute path earlier when we executed the `pwd` command:

 <center><img src="{{ site.url }}/images/pwd.png"></center>

 <br>
 Now, instead of calling `head` on "yet_another_text_file.txt" by providing the relative PATH as we did last time, we will do it using the absolute path.
-But remember, what `pwd` just showed us is actually where *we* are, and we need to add the subdirectory "another directory" to the end of it in order to specify where the file actual is.
+But remember, what `pwd` just showed us is actually where *we* are, and we need to add the subdirectory "another_directory" to the end of it in order to specify where the file actual is.
 To do this, we can copy and paste the output from `pwd`, and then add `/another_directory/yet_another_text_file.txt` to the end of it.
 Yours will be different, but this is what mine looks like:

 <center><img src="{{ site.url }}/images/head_abs_path_example.png"></center>